MacPaw/local-mirroring-plugin/Readme.md

 ## Composer Local Mirroring Plugin
 This plugin added functionality for composer to work with PHP monorepo:
 - Added "exclude" config to path repository options, to ignore some files to be copied
-- Added "remove-paths" config to extra for cleaning up before mirroring local dependencies
+- Added "remove-packages" config to extra for cleaning up before mirroring local dependencies

 ### composer.json example
 This config will allow to update all libs of yours `company-ns` vendor which located in `../../libs/*`.
 Folders `vendor` and `test` will not be copied.